raid-guild/indexed/docs/minter-doc.md

 ### Tx Cost

-1 BIP for simple "Send" transaction (~1500 gwei as of 2021/01/14).
+$0.01 for simple "Send" transaction.
-24h average transaction fee (as of 2021/01/14) -> 9.89 BIP.
+$0.03 for "Swap"

+One can pay fee in any coin, fee price is bonded to the stable coin like USDT and converts to BIP in a moment of processing transaction.

-Fees for other transactions: https://www.minter.network/docs#commissions
+Fees for other transactions: https://www.minter.network/docs#fee

 ### Finality